 Wyoming-based Aid to Education

 The state of Wyoming sponsors a number of scholarships available to students who are residents of the state.
-They are: Robert C. Byrd Scholarship, Wyoming Hathaway Scholarship Program and Wyoming Investment in Nursing.
+They are the Robert C. Byrd Scholarship, Wyoming Hathaway Scholarship Program, and Wyoming Investment in Nursing.
 Contact the nursing school for more information about these financial assistance programs and others that are available from each school.
 There are also federal programs available for which the school can provide more information.